Chorizo555/kaggle-hr-employee-satisfaction/README.md

 ## Reproducibility

-- The full analysis pipeline is available in:analysis.do
+- The full analysis pipeline is available in:
+   `analysis.do`

 Steps:
 1. Load training data